adamwerfelli146-ops/PetLink/README.md

 # PetLink 🐾
 **A Tunisian Pet Adoption Platform**

-Find and adopt pets from across Tunisia — built with PHP, MySQL, and vanilla JavaScript.
+Find and adopt pets from across Tunisia — built with PHP, MySQL, and JavaScript.

 🔗 **Live Demo**: [http://petlink.free.nf]